DavidLMS/aphra/README.md

 🌐💬 Aphra is released under the [MIT License](https://github.com/DavidLMS/aphra/blob/main/LICENSE).
 You are free to use, modify, and distribute the code for both commercial and non-commercial purposes.

+## Contributing

+Contributions to 🌐💬 Aphra are welcome!
+Whether it's improving the code, enhancing the documentation, or suggesting new features, your input is valuable.
+Please check out the [CONTRIBUTING.md](https://github.com/DavidLMS/aphra/blob/main/CONTRIBUTING.md) file for guidelines on how to get started and make your contributions count.

 ## References

 - *Assisting in Writing Wikipedia-like Articles From Scratch with Large Language Models*, Shao et al. (2024), [https://arxiv.org/abs/2402.14207](https://arxiv.org/abs/2402.14207)